SABS-R3/software-engineering-day6/_episodes/08-continuous-integration.md

 1. Check that the four runners start, and watch them fail.
 1. On your machine, fix the errors that `flake8` found, and commit and push those changes.
 Make sure the CI now passes.
    - Remember to pull the changes you made on GitHub before commiting your fixes
+1. Read the contents of the `.flake8` file in your repository.
+What is it doing?
 1. \[optional\] read more about [GitHub's hosted runners](https://docs.github.com/en/free-pro-team@latest/actions/reference/specifications-for-github-hosted-runners).
 1. \[optional\] read more about the [syntax for GitHub actions](https://docs.github.com/en/free-pro-team@latest/actions/reference/workflow-syntax-for-github-actions).
 1. \[optional, after completing exercises\] set up a similar workflow using [Travis CI](https://travis-ci.com/).